What are your impediments?

 Weaknesses – What Is Holding You Back?

 Well, here’s the problem with both of those extreme theories: your strengths and weaknesses span all aspects of your life.
 Your life contains physical, mental, emotional, and social or spiritual dimensions.
-If you had all your strengths and weaknesses clustered into one area, then perhaps the two theories above would work.
+If you had all your strengths and weaknesses clustered into one area, perhaps the two theories above would work.
 But that is rarely the case.

 Here’s an example that affects 75% of the population, according to studies: public speaking.
 Note that, although it matters, your ability (or lack thereof) to speak in proper and compelling sentences and communicate logical and easy-to-understand thoughts is not what drives the fear of public speaking.
 Behind the words is an emotional fear of looking bad, of sounding stupid, of not being accepted or being rejected, of being humiliated or laughed at.